Ted Leonsis: Personal life

-Forbes estimates his net worth at around US$1 billion in 2018.
+He was on the board of directors for Georgetown University in 2008–2009.
+Leonsis is the founder of the Leonsis Foundation, which supports children "overcome obstacles and achieve their goals".

 Politics

 Leonsis once served as the mayor of Orchid, Florida.
 Leonsis got involved in politics after he ran a friend's campaign for Congress and worked as an intern for Paul Tsongas's office in Washington, D.C.
 He has donated to the campaign of Barack Obama during his 2008 and 2012 elections and Hillary Clinton in 2016.

-Philanthropy

-As vice chairman of Washington 2024, Leonsis took on a leading role in the region's bid for Summer 2024 Olympic and Paralympic Games.
+Leonsis was vice chairman of Washington 2024, the region's bid for Summer 2024 Olympic and Paralympic Games.
 In June 2014 the United States Olympic Committee identified Washington and three other cities as potential locations.
-The USOC ultimately selected Los Angeles, which lost the 2024 bid was awarded the 2028 Summer Games.
+The USOC ultimately selected Los Angeles, which lost the 2024 bid, but was awarded the 2028 Summer Games.

-Leonsis is the founder of the Leonsis Foundation, which supports children "overcome obstacles and achieve their goals".
-Through the Leonsis Foundation, his sports teams and the Monumental Sports & Entertainment Foundation, SnagFilms and his family's personal giving, more than 400 charities were served and supported during the last 12 months.
-These charities and causes include Best Buddies, DC Central Kitchen, See Forever Foundation, Venture Philanthropy Partners, Street Soccer USA, YouthAIDS, GlobalGiving.org, DC-CAP, D.C.
-College Success Foundation, Potomac School, Georgetown University, Children's Hospital, Potomac Valley Amateur Hockey Association, Salvation Army Angel Tree, Alliance for Lupus Research, Serve DC, Fort Dupont Ice Arena and Ice Hockey Club, USO of Metropolitan Washington, Capital Area Food Bank, Flashes of Hope, Inova Health System Foundation, UNICEF, obesity prevention and numerous local schools, cancer research and awareness programs.